 Enjoy the moment

 Try to enjoy everything you do.
-You will discover so many new things that when you return home, you will probably feel homesick to leave your country abroad.
+You will discover so many new things that when you return home, you will probably want homesick to leave your country abroad.
 Try to see the beauty in all the new things that you are experiencing, even though they may seem scary or unfamiliar at first.
-Being abroad will bring out the best in you, you will have the opportunity to meet new people, become more confident and gain valuable experiences.
+Being abroad will bring the best in you, you will have the opportunity to meet new people, become more confident and gain valuable experiences.

 No comments yet.
 Be the first to post a comment